-Cause Sol ution
+Cause Solution

-Too many applications running.
-1. Close unnecessary applications to free up memory.
-Some applications run in the background and can be closed by right-clicking on their corresponding icons in the task tray.
-To prevent these applications from launching at startup, go to Start &gt; Run and type msconfig.
-On the Startup tab of the System Configuration Utility, uncheck applications that you do not want to launch automatically.
-CAUTION Do not prevent applications from launching at startup that are required for proper system operation.
+Some software applications, especially games, are stressful on the graphics subsystem Lower the display resolution for the current application or consult the documentation that came with the application for suggestions on how to improve performance by adjusting parameters in the application.

 2. Add more memory.

-Some software applications, especially games, are stressful on the graphics subsystem 1.
-Lower the display resolution for the current application or consult the documentation that came with the application for suggestions on how to improve performance by adjusting parameters in the application.

-2. Add more memory.

 3. Upgrade the graphics solution.

 Cause unknown.
-Res start the computer.
+Restart the computer.